sourcegraph/about/handbook/product/design/research/index.md

 It's worthwhile to see how other tools and platforms are solving parallel problems.
 We usually keep screenshots and references in artifacts like RFCs and in project Figma files.

-### Existing artifact analysis.
+### Existing user research

 Our users are passionate and provide excellent, regular feedback that we keep in tools like [Productboard](https://sourcegraph.productboard.com/).

 ### Surveys

-Qualitative surveys can help designers ask questions at a scale of thousands of respnodants.
-This can help designers be confident about the results.

-# Tools

-- Usertesting.com
-- Lookback.io
-- Productboard.com
-- Surveymonkey.com
+Surveys allow researchers to ask questions at a scale that isn't possible with other research methods.
+Surveys are very useful in validating qualitative findings at much larger scales.

 # Publishing results